 - In the sidebar, select (+) New and then select Dashboard.

-- Select Done editing to view the dashboard as users will see it.
+- Select Publish to view the dashboard as users will see it.

 Dashboards are a great way to share data tables and visualizations with business users.
 You can schedule the dashboards to be refreshed periodically, and emailed to subscribers.

-Now you’ve finished exploring SQL Warehouses in Azure Databricks, you must delete the resources you’ve created to avoid unnecessary Azure costs and free up capacity in your subscription.
+If you’ve finished exploring Azure Databricks, you can delete the resources you’ve created to avoid unnecessary Azure costs and free up capacity in your subscription.